German Pronouns

 Personal Pronouns (Nominative Case)

-In German, there is a formal and informal way to address someone.
-You may speak casually to a friend, using the pronoun du, and formally with your boss, using the pronoun Sie.
+In German, there are both formal and informal ways to address someone.
+You might speak casually to a friend using the pronoun du, but you’d address your boss formally with Sie.

-Using the table above to help you, replace each noun with it's corresponding personal pronoun, in each example sentence.
+Using the table above, replace each noun with the correct personal pronoun in the following example sentences.

 Remember: All nouns have a gender.
-This is important to keep in mind, in order to use the correct pronoun. "das Herz" is neutral, so we use the pronoun "es", but the noun "die Blume" is feminine, and so we must use the pronoun "sie".
+This is important, because the pronoun must match.
+For example, das Herz is neutral, so we use es, while die Blume is feminine, so we must use sie.

 Accusative Case

-Now, let's take a look at the same grammar table for personal pronouns, but with the addition of the accusative case:
+Now, let’s look at the same table of personal pronouns but with the addition of the accusative case:

 Pronoun (Nom)Pronoun (Acc)Translation (Nom)Translation (Acc)